top of page

 Yeah.

-But if you do, send me pics!
+But, if you do, send me pics!

 Birds of a feather...

-Are nuts...and you my folks, are my people...
+Are nuts...and if you do, you my folks, are my people...

 Takes one to know one!

-I also know now what it must feel like to be a sumo wrestler, while losing your matches publicly; in front of strangers who are merely just driving by trying to achieve real goals aka their JOBS and not get a 20 foot reindeer to stand straight up.
+I also know now what it must feel like to be a sumo wrestler, while losing your matches publicly; in front of strangers who are merely just driving by trying to achieve real goals aka get to their JOBS and not get a 20 foot reindeer to stand straight up.

 So have a holly jolly Christmas and Happy Holidays!